Logging

 Fields:

-• time - ISO 8601 timestamp with millisecond precision
+• ISO 8601 timestamp with millisecond precision

-• level - Log level (DEBUG, INFO, WARN, ERROR)
+• Level (DEBUG, INFO, WARN, ERROR)

-• msg - Human-readable message
+• Human-readable message plus structured key=value fields

-SDK logs
+SDK logs#

 The Resonate SDKs also emit logs for observing application behavior.

-TypeScript SDK
+TypeScript SDK#

 The TypeScript SDK uses console logging by default: